Magicflex PL 75/3.5

 The inventors themselves noted that this specific arrangement of elements around the aperture created a precise balance of aberrations and delivered exceptional image quality.
 In other words, I already had all the information I needed.

-I produced these lenses in small numbers, in two different versions:
+I produced these lenses in small numbers

-• one specifically for the Rolleicord Vb
+for the Rolleicord Vb

 Each lens is individually crafted and carefully assembled by me here in Germany for every project.